 Guidelines typically cannot override the exclusions or other specific language in a given insurance plan; however, in the absence of exclusions in a given plan, guidelines are usually assumed to guide insurance coverage decisions/determinations.

 Does every condition or treatment have a guideline?

 Guidelines are most often developed for conditions for which there are choices between treatment options of varying costs and effectiveness, or for treatments for which adhering to a particular protocol has been shown to be particularly effective.
 Guidelines usually outline internal procedures and provide detailed references to medical journal articles validating the specifics of treatment modalities that have been most successful or, conversely, which have been less so.

 Most such guidelines are reviewed on an annual or biennial basis, to ensure that they reflect the most recent medical practices and standards of care.
 Nonetheless, many guidelines specific to transition-related treatment do not reflect current medical practice as indicated by the World Professional Association for Transgender Health's Standards of Care.

 What about guidelines for treatment of transsexualism?

 Many carriers have guidelines specific to the treatment process for sex reassignment, but may be titled variously (e.g., "Medical Treatment of Gender Identity Disorder", "Sex Reassignment Surgery", "Gender Reassignment Surgery").
-However, significant gaps exist between these policies and the most widely recognized protocols for treatment of transsexual individuals: the Standard of Care issued by the World Professional Association for Transgender Health (WPATH SOC), most recently revised in 2001.
+However, significant gaps exist between these policies and the most widely recognized protocols for treatment of transsexual individuals: the Standard of Care issued by the World Professional Association for Transgender Health (WPATH SOC).

 As a result, to ensure that their transgender employees' and employee dependents' healthcare needs are covered, employers may need to specify coverage that is consistent with current medical practice.